inf112-v21/Snokarane/README.md

   - Select "Ok" to play when prompted about all players connected

 - Multiplayer
-  - Host - select "Host" on the role menu and wait for other players to connect
+  - Host - select "Host" on the role menu and wait for other players to connect.
+Press ok on the new prompt only when all players are connected.
   - Client - select "Client" on the role menu and connect to the host's IP adress

 ## Controls